opiter09/Fossil-Fighters-Randomizer/README.md

   is obviously required to know.
 Unfortunately, however, Joe's confirmation lines could not be altered (it crashed it for some odd reason), so you'll just have to remember what vivosaur it was
+- Because of this text editing, this randomizer will only work on the English version of the game.
+Gomen'nasai.
 - Changing enemies' levels does not change how many moves they have.
 The code for this, like the ability to randomize teams, is here but dummied out, due to problems with the very hardcoded AI files